yangzhengtx/OCP/Authentication_Authorization/README.md

 The OpenShift API has two methods for authenticating requests:
 - OAuth Access Tokens
   - The API server reads bearer tokens from a file when given the --token-auth-file=SOMEFILE option on the command line.
 Currently, tokens last indefinitely, and the token list cannot be changed without restarting the API server.
+  - When a person requests a new OAuth token, the OAuth server uses the configured identity provider to determine the identity of the person making the request.It then determines what user that identity maps to, creates an access token for that user, and returns the token for use.

 - X.509 Client Certificates
   - Client certificate authentication is enabled by passing the --client-ca-file=SOMEFILE option to API server.
 The referenced file must contain one or more certificate authorities to use to validate client certificates presented to the API server.
 If a client certificate is presented and verified, the common name of the subject is used as the user name for the request.
 As of Kubernetes 1.4, client certificates can also indicate a user's group memberships using the certificate's organization fields.
 To include multiple group memberships for a user, include multiple organization fields in the certificate.